ICC24 Conference Venue

 Local Visitor Attractions

-City of Syracuse.
-The city of Syracuse's downtown area is quite walkable, offering a variety of restaurants, shops and historic sites.
+The city of Syracuse's downtown area is quite walkable, offering a variety of restaurants, shops, historic sites, and family-friendly attractions.

 Some of the interesting things to do when visiting Syracuse include the following: